Investors – Corporate Governance

 The Board reviews investor engagement, public relations and health and safety performance as a routine part of every board meeting to ensure these cultural objectives and the principles defined in QCA code principles 2 – 4, 8 and 10 are being met.

-The Board meets regularly throughout the year, during 2018 there were seven full Board meetings.
+The Board meets regularly throughout the year, during 2020 there were eight full Board meetings.
 The table below shows the number of meetings held and the individual Director attendance.

 |Board||Audit Committee||Remuneration Committee||Nominations Committee|